Victoria Groce: International Quizzing Championships

 At the 2022 Ultimate Quizzing Championships (now the International Quizzing Championships), held in Berlin, Groce was part of the winning team, "The New Janitors," in the club competition and won the pairs competition with Kevin Ashman of England.

 At the 2023 International Quizzing Championships, held in Spain, she won the national team competition with the United States team and the pairs competition with Thomas Kolåsæter of Norway.

 World Quizzing Championships

 On June 1, 2024, Groce won the World Quizzing Championships for the first time, scoring 170 points to runners-up Daoud Jackson of England (166) and Ronny Swiggers of Belgium (159).
 This marked the first WQC win by a woman, as well as the first win by an American.
+In 2025, Groce scored a new personal best of 182 points but came in second place to Jackson, and in 2026, she won for the second time with a score of 191 points, breaking the high-score record previously set by Jackson.

-Groce had placed second individually in the 2023 World Quizzing Championships, just one point behind Swiggers.
+Prior to her first World Quizzing Championship victory, Groce had placed second in 2023, just one point behind Swiggers.

 Previous results included seventh place in 2022, 10th in 2021, third in 2020, 19th in 2019, 61st in 2018, and 38th in 2017.